Naumkeag and Wingaersheek

 “Here are sea whelks (of the kind used to make white wampum)”

-When asked the name of Cape Ann the Pawtucket replied with the name of their satellite village or camp where they were no doubt collecting shell to be made into wampum beads and other things as part of their resource procurement cycle.
-The village would have been located mostly likely at the site of Old Coffin Farm between the dunes and the Jones River outflow.
+When asked the name of Cape Ann the Pawtucket replied with the name of their settlement or camp where they were no doubt collecting shell to be made into wampum beads and other things as part of their resource procurement cycle.
+The wigwams would have been located mostly likely at the site of Old Coffin Farm between the dunes and the Jones River outflow.
 Another Pawtucket Contact-period archaeological site, the Matz site, was found behind Wingaersheek Beach off Atlantic Street, facing the Jones River Salt Marsh.
 Artifacts from the Matz site, including whelk shells, are in the Harvard Peabody Museum in Cambridge.
 “Sea snail place” or the like would have been an apt name geographically, and whelk shells were certainly an important cultural and economic resource.
 The coastal Algonquians used whelk shells to make white wampum beads, and quahog shells to make the purple ones, a subject taken up in more detail in another chapter.
-Wampum shells, beads, strings, and belts were central to many social and political practices and were traded from the coast as far inland as the Mississippi Valley.25
+Wampum shells, beads, strings, and belts were central to many social and political practices, were traded from the coast as far inland as the Mississippi Valley, and at one time served as official currency in the Massachusetts Bay Colony.25

 Dog Whelks from the Matz Archaeological Site

 Single wampum beads were made from what we call periwinkles, while several bead blanks could be cut from the cores of channeled and knobbed whelks.
 The Matz site under Cape Ann Campground was excavated in the 1970s.
 In the 1940s amateur collectors discovered extensive evidence of long-term Native occupation of the site that became Old Coffin Farm.